Cyanistic/ruso/README.md

 - Change the approach rate, circle size, hp drain, overall difficulty, and playback rate of any osu! beatmap
     - Each field is populated upon loading a new map
         - Fields can be locked to prevent this behavior on a per-field basis
+- AR and OD scaling
 - Support for mp3, ogg, and wav audio formats
+- Customize the playback rate of an audio file while keeping its pitch intact
 - Light, Dark, osu!, and custom color schemes
 - Auto and manual map selection modes
     - Manually choose maps to modify using the file picker